TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-conn-aad.md

             "id": "add_login_tool",
             "order": 2600,
             "controlType": "dropdown",
-            "displayLabel": "Which tool are you using to connect to the Azure SQL DB?", "required": false,
+            "displayLabel": "Which tool are you using to connect to the Managed Instance?", "required": false,
             "dropdownOptions": [
                 {